Boose77/resume_skills/README.md

   * WiFi certificate deployment.
   * WiFi indentity deployment.
   * Outlook 365 Profile deployment.
-* Certificate Renewal for InTune to work with Apple Devices
+* Certificate Renewal for InTune to work with Apple Devices.
+* Company Portal app used to sync mobile devices with InTune.
+* Deploy apps through a managed storefront.
+  * Microsoft Teams
+  * Microsoft Authenticator

 ### *IGEL / UMS* -
 * Implemented IGELs into our company as part of a team.